sleeplesseditor/ReactObjectDetect/README.md

 # Object Detection App

-An experiment in using Tensorflow.js with React, inspired by Nicholas Renotte's [tutorial](https://www.youtube.com/watch?v=uTdUUpfA83s).
+A series of experiments in using Tensorflow.js with React, inspired by Nicholas Renotte's [tutorials](https://www.youtube.com/watch?v=uTdUUpfA83s).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).